 3. James Madison (1809-1817)

-While his speaking abilities weren’t evidenced, James Madison was said to be quite proficient in written Greek and Latin at a young age.
+While there’s not much evidence for his speaking ability, James Madison was said to be quite proficient in written Greek and Latin at a young age.
 Madison also studied Hebrew while attending Princeton University.

 4. James Monroe (1817-1825)

-Prior to becoming the fifth U.S. president, James Monroe was a minister to France and facilitated the Louisiana Purchase.
+Prior to becoming the fifth president of the United States, James Monroe was a minister to France and facilitated the Louisiana Purchase.
 Monroe and his family spoke French fluently.